Tonga national under-23 football team

-The Tonga national under-23 football team, also known as Tonga U23, represents Tonga at U23 tournaments.
+The Tonga national under-23 football team, also known as Tonga U23, represents Tonga internationally at U23 tournaments.
 The team is considered to be the feeder team for the Tonga national football team and is controlled by the Tonga Football Association.

 History

 Tonga U23 made three appearances so far at the OFC U23 Championship.
 They never reached further than the Group Stage.
 In 2019 they were defeated 4-1 by Fiji in their opening pool match before losing 8-0 to Vanuatu.

 In 2012 Timote Moleni was appointed as team coach.

 Competitive record

 OFC Men's Olympic Qualifying Tournament

 The OFC Men's Olympic Qualifying Tournament is a tournament held once every four years to decide the only qualification spot for Oceania Football Confederation (OFC) and representatives at the Olympic Games.